 As we came back in the building, we could hear Pete singing “Laid Low”.

 “It’s true enough I’ve paid for a ride I didn’t mean to take but never have I wanted to forget it,” he sang, powerfully.

 “Thank y’all very kindly,” is all he had to say between songs.

 I thought of something while I watched Igoe and Justin take the stage for the last time that night.
 It was less a thought and more a feeling.
 Something to do with brotherhood and comradery.
 We’re out here together, neck deep and sinking into a way of life.
-For each of them, to live without singing would fail to be fully alive.
-Where there’s a stage and an audience, there are people like Justin and Igoe looking to put on a show and share their passion and art.
+For each of them, a life without music would be a failure to be living fully.
+Where there’s a stage and an audience there are people like Justin and Igoe looking to put on a show and share their greatest passion.

 “The next song we’re gonna play is about surfing but it’s also about violence,” Justin said, scratching his forehead.
 “We live in Charleston where there’s a pretty vibrant surfing community.
 You can probably tell by lookin’ at me that I’m not a part of that community, as surfing requires this elusive thing called upper body strength.
 Never really chased that down.
 But I have some friends who were nice enough to bring me along to come try it out.”

 “We went out and it was a beautiful morning.
 The water was glassy, and there were dolphins.
 And it just blew my mind and made me wonder how do we get to live in such a wonderful world?”

 “After that I was like, ‘Call me next time and every time after that you guys go.’”

 “They brought me out again a few days later and it was totally different.
 There was a big storm rolling in.
 I kept trying to get out into the waves, but I couldn’t do it.
 I kept just trying for like three hours and I started singing this little mantra: it comes in waves.
 After a while I gave up and just ripped cigs on the beach and watched my friends catch waves.”